taolson/Admiran/README.md

 to see if the .x2 file is up-to-date, and will re-build from the .m file if it is newer.
 The .x2 files can be removed to force a rebuild from the source file.

-The program `tools/dumpX2.m` can be used to pretty-print the contents of .x2 files and show what the final result of the inlined and optimized modules.
+The program `tools/dumpX2.m` can be used to pretty-print the contents of .x2 files and show the final result of the inlined and optimized modules.

 ## Why did I write this?